TeaEngineering/aiokdb/README.md

 $
 ```

+## Formatting

+We implement `repr(KObj)` as a recursively descending, type explicit formatter, suitable for logging complex or unknown responses, albeit whose size could be very large for large datasets.
+The implementation of `str(KObj)` is non-descending, and will always be constant time/space irrespective of the payload.

-Text formatting above is controlled by `aiokdb.format.ASCIIFormatter`, which looks inside a `KObj` to render `XD`, `SD`, `XT` types in tabular form containing atom and vector values.
-Nested complex types ie. dictionary or table render as `KDict` or `KFlip` constant.
+Text formatting (as shown above) is controlled by `aiokdb.format.ASCIIFormatter`, which looks inside a `KObj` to render `XD`, `SD`, `XT` types in tabular form containing atom and vector values.
+Nested complex types ie. dictionary or tables render as the literals `KDict` or `KFlip`, so the outer form is preserved.
+The output can be bounded by passing arguments to the formatter, e.g. `ASCIIFormatter(width=120, height=20)`.

+Finally `aiokdb.format.HtmlFormatter` is suitable for dashboards etc and can be trivially added to web frameworks as a 'template tag' or similar.

 ## QDB Files
 Ordinary `.qdb` files written with set can be read by `kfromfile` or written by `ktofile`: